kiboschool/course-web-development-fundamentals/src/course-overview.md

 Your overall course grade is made up of:

-* **Class Participation (30%)** will based on submission of the activities or exercises in the live class, and scored based on completion, not correctness.
-If you miss a class, you will be expected to review the recording of the class and submit the activity or exercise from class.
-* **Weekly Assignments (40%)**: Each week, you will have several ungraded exercises to practice the concepts you learned.
-You will also have a graded project each week.
-There are 3 such projects, each worth 15 points of your final grade.
+* **Weekly Exercises (50%)**: Each week, you'll have a set of mandatory practice exercises to complete, with the exception of weeks 5, 9 and 10.
+These will be individual assessments, based on the week's topic.

+* **Weekly Quizzes (20%)**: Each week, you will have a quiz.
+Each quiz will be a set of mulitple-choice questions to test your knowledge of the learning material for the week.
+The quizzes will be administered via Gradescope.

+* **Midterm Project (10%)**: Between Week 4 and Week 5, you'll be given a mid-term project to harness the concepts you have learnt thus far.
+This would be a group project, where you'll work with your team mates.

-* **Final Project (30%)**: You will have one larger project at the end of the course, reflecting all that you've learned.
-It contributes 30% of your final grade.
+* **Final Project (20%)**: You will have one large project at the end of the course, reflecting all that you've learned.
+It contributes 20% of your final grade.

-Your projects will be hosted on Github and turned in on Gradescope (see the Tools section below).
-Projects will be scored in Gradescope based on whether they complete the task successfully and effectively.
+Your weekly exercises and projects will be hosted on Github and turned in on Gradescope (see the Tools section below).
+Projects will be scored in Gradescope based on whether you complete the task successfully and effectively.

-More details about live classes and your assignments are given on the next pages.
+More details about live classes and your weekly tasks are given on the next pages.

 ## Tools